La Quimera is coming to PC this month, and it looks awesome

 Reburn, formerly 4A Ukraine, has released its first gameplay trailer for La Quimera, the company’s upcoming first-person shooter.
 The game will be coming to PC through Steam on April 25th, and it looks incredible.

 La Quimera is a story-driven science-fiction FPS set in a futuristic Latin America.
-It is built using the 4A Engine, the same engine that was used to create the Metro series.
+It is built using Unreal Engine 4.
 In many ways, the game gives off Crysis vibes, bringing to the table futuristic tech and “exosuit abilities.”

 While the game will launch on April 25th, it will also have a 24-hour closed beta on April 12th.
 This will allow gamers to get hands-on experience with the game ahead of launch.